Peanhua/StructureSaverWeb/documentation/setup.md

 ## Configuration

+Configuration is done through environment variables.

-Create a file named ".env" into the backend root directory, and adjust the Backend configuration in this file.
+The environment variables can also be set using a file: Create a file named ".env" into the backend root directory, and adjust the Backend configuration in this file.
 The format is:
 ```
 VARIABLE1=Value1
 VARIABLE2=Value2
 ...
 ```

-Below are listed all the variables:
 <table>
   <tr><th>Variable</th> <th>Type</th>   <th>Default value</th><th>Description</th></tr>
   <tr><td>PORT</td>     <td>Integer</td><td>3001</td>         <td>The IP port the Backend listens to.</td></tr>